 The courses presented on the Program Maps are an example and may or may not be appropriate depending on your educational goal.

 See an Academic Counselor to develop an education plan specific to your goal.

 Program Maps are not a guarantee of course availability or financial aid applicability.

 Creative Arts & Design

-Creative Arts and Design programs study creativity, self-expression and the role of the arts throughout history to affirm the complexities and wonder of life.
-Graduates may work independently, for the government, nonprofit organizations or for private businesses in the performing arts, digital media, design and studio arts.
+Explore creativity, self-expression and the role of the arts throughout history to affirm the complexities and wonder of life.
+Learn job skills ideal for a career in the performing arts, digital media, design and studio arts.

-Entrepreneurship and Business programs study finance and business management to help businesses run smoothly and be successful.
-Graduates may be employed by private businesses, the government, or own their own business in many fields including building and construction management, culinary arts, digital publishing, energy management, horticulture, music technology or welding.
+Study finance and business management to help businesses run smoothly and be successful.
+Learn job skills ideal for all kinds of businesses in many fields including: building and construction management, culinary arts, digital publishing, energy management, horticulture, music technology or welding.

-Global and Human Studies programs explore cultures, people and their activities in order to solve problems, improve the quality of life for others, understand the past, and create innovative approaches to the future.
-Graduates may be employed by private businesses, nonprofit organizations or the government, often in fields related to social justice, public policy, private counseling or social work.
+Explore cultures, people and their activities in order to solve problems, improve the quality of life for others, understand the past, and create innovative approaches to the future.
+Learn job skills ideal for a career in fields related to social justice, public policy, private counseling or social work.

-Health and Public Service programs study human physiology, medical and dental care, our legal system and fire technology to keep people healthy and safe, and protected during emergencies.
-Graduates may be employed by private businesses, the government, nonprofit organizations or work independently in fields such as private and public healthcare, civil service, and first responders.
+Study human physiology, medical and dental care, our legal system and fire technology to keep people healthy, safe, and protected.
+Learn skills ideal for a career in many fields such as private and public healthcare, civil service, and first responders.

-STEM programs study life on earth and the physical world from a scientific perspective, deepening our understanding of what exists, how it has changed over time and how to help it thrive.
-Graduates may be employed by the government, private businesses, nonprofit organizations or work independently in fields such as environmental policy, engineering, medicine, field and laboratory science.
+Study life on earth and the physical world from a scientific perspective, deepening our understanding of what exists, how it has changed over time and how to help it thrive.
+Learn skills ideal for a career in fields such as environmental policy, engineering, medicine, field and laboratory science.